Mandarin V-de/bu-V compounds

 (3)

-I present a syntactic and semantic account of V-de/bu-V compounds that accounts for this and other scope facts.
+I present a syntactic and semantic account of V-de/bu-V compounds that accounts for these scope facts.

 I argue that alternative accounts that assume that the external argument of a V-de/bu-V compound is introduced by an external functional head like Voice make incorrect predictions.